Poor Credit Mortgages

 Can I get a mortgage whilst in a debt management plan (DMP)?

 A debt management plan is an agreement that can be made between you and your creditors (companies you owe money to) if you’re unable to make payments on time.
 It allows you to pay a smaller amount each month than originally agreed.
-You’ll still have to pay off all your debt, but you can do it more slowly.
+You will still have to pay off all your debt, but you can so over a longer period.
 Read our articles on DMP mortgages.

 It is possible to get a poor credit mortgage with a debt management plan; this will come down to the following factors.